blessingkoketso/COS801/README.md

 pip install python-3.11

 The requirements document is included; it contains all the modules needed to run the notebook.
 Install them first before attempting to the notebook.
+Link to Google Colab https://colab.google/.

 ## Risk Warning